Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given : Seating meant for visitors alone, entry-card issuer sensor type, visitors-exit log maintained. compute present count using entry and exit logs and check with maximum seat capacity.
-Maximum city capacity filled.
+  Given : Seating meant for visitors alone
+  And entry-card issuer sensor type
+  And visitors-exit log maintained.
+  And compute present count using entry and exit logs and check with maximum seat capacity.

-  When : every 15 minutes.
+  When : seat capacity filled

   Then : trigger an alert.